- Purpose and Introduction

 - Individualized Assessment

-The involuntary withdrawal process may be initiated when the Assistant Vice President/Dean of Student Well-Being and Healthy Living receives a referral or other information regarding a student who appears to be demonstrating behavior consistent with one or more of the criteria listed above.
+The involuntary withdrawal process may be initiated when the Dean of Wellbeing and Flourishing (herein refered to as "Dean") receives a referral or other information regarding a student who appears to be demonstrating behavior consistent with one or more of the criteria listed above.
 All references to the Dean in this policy include their designee.

-The Assistant Vice President/Dean of Student Well-Being and Healthy Living will make every reasonable attempt to meet with the student to inform the student that an involuntary withdrawal is being considered; what the withdrawal would require (i.e. leaving academic program, housing, or other aspect of the University’s services); and the reasons for the withdrawal being considered.
+The Dean will make every reasonable attempt to meet with the student to inform the student that an involuntary withdrawal is being considered; what the withdrawal would require (i.e. leaving academic program, housing, or other aspect of the University’s services); and the reasons for the withdrawal being considered.
 The Dean will explain the next steps in the process, including a meeting with an Administrative Panel, invite the student to provide any relevant information, and provide the student a copy of this involuntary withdrawal policy.
 The Dean will also review all other available options for the student to pursue, including a voluntary withdrawal from the institution.

-If a review of the available information leads the Assistant Vice President/Dean of Student Well-Being and Healthy Living to believe that pursuing an involuntary withdrawal is not appropriate the institution may still impose conditions or requirements under which the student is allowed to remain enrolled.
+If a review of the available information leads the Dean to believe that pursuing an involuntary withdrawal is not appropriate the institution may still impose conditions or requirements under which the student is allowed to remain enrolled.

-If the Assistant Vice President/Dean of Student Well-Being and Healthy Living believes that it is appropriate to pursue an involuntary withdrawal the Dean will coordinate a meeting of the Administrative Panel as described below.
+If the Dean believes that it is appropriate to pursue an involuntary withdrawal the Dean will coordinate a meeting of the Administrative Panel as described below.

 - Administrative Panel

-Any administrative panel assembled to consider the appropriateness of an involuntary withdrawal will be composed of the Assistant Vice President/Dean of Student Well-Being and Healthy Living and two additional professional staff members selected from any of the following areas:
+Any administrative panel assembled to consider the appropriateness of an involuntary withdrawal will be composed of the Dean and two additional professional staff members selected from any of the following areas:

 - Academic Affairs